agusmagne/DogOfWisdom/README.md

 #### Structure
 The app is structured in five folders.
 - DAGGER: Dependency injection modules.
-Given the simplicity of the application, all provide singleton objects, but are in separate files because of different purpose.
+Given the simplicity of the application, all provide singleton objects, but are in separate files because they have a different purpose.
 - MODEL: We have an Entities folder, which contains all objects we will use to display the user some information, no raw data.
 The Service, Requests and Responses folder are self explainatory.
 - NETWORK: Interfaces containing different HTTP calls
 - VIEW: Contains all view logic, and also all ViewModel logic.
 One would think that ViewModels, as they're closer to data than Activities/Fragments, should be on a different folder such as ViewModel.
 But from experience I find that having the ViewModel of an Activity/Fragment inside the same folder is very comfortable, given that when you're modifying a view you'll most likely modify the ViewModel related to such view.